Iraq Inquiry: Witnesses

 The inquiry heard evidence from a variety of witnesses, such as politicians, including several cabinet ministers at the time of the invasion; senior civil servants, including lawyers and intelligence chiefs; diplomats, mostly composed of British ambassadors to Iraq and the United States; and high-ranking military officers including former Chiefs of the General Staff and Chiefs of the Defence Staff as well as senior operational commanders.

 The inquiry heard mostly from civil servants, intelligence and security officials, diplomats and military officers from the first public hearings up until it recessed for Christmas.
 Key witnesses included Sir Christopher Meyer, former ambassador to the United States; Admiral Lord Boyce, former Chief of the Defence Staff; Sir John Scarlett, Chief of the Secret Intelligence Service; Major-General Tim Cross, the most senior British officer on the ground in the aftermath of the invasion; and Air Chief Marshal Sir Brian Burridge, overall commander of British forces in the invasion.

 Former Prime Minister Tony Blair was publicly questioned by the enquiry on 29 January 2010, and again on 21 January 2011.
 On both of these occasions protests took place outside the conference centre.
 Because of widespread public interest in Blair's evidence, public access to the hearings had to be allocated by lottery.
 Special dispensations to attend were allocated to those whose close family were casualties of the war, some of whom shouted angry accusations at Blair during his second appearance.

 From the inquiry's resumption in January 2010, it heard predominantly from politicians and former government officials, including Alastair Campbell, Tony Blair's director of communications and on 2 February 2010, then-Secretary of State for International Development Clare Short, when she repeatedly criticised Blair, Attorney General Peter Goldsmith and others in the UK Government for what she maintained was deceiving her and other MPs in an attempt to obtain consent for the invasion of Iraq.

 Gordon Brown had to retract his claim that spending on defence rose every year during the Iraq war, as this was found not to have been the case.

 Following a recess to avoid influencing the general election, the inquiry resumed public hearings on 29 June 2010.
 The first witness was Douglas Brand, chief police adviser to the Iraqi Interior Ministry from 2003 to 2005.

 The final witness in the public hearings, heard on 2 February 2011, was Jack Straw, Foreign Secretary from 2001 to 2006.

 Publication

 The Inquiry's final report was published on 6 July 2016.
 Comprising 2.6 million words in 12 volumes, plus an executive summary, a physical copy was priced at £767.
 Bereaved families received a free copy.
 It was also published online.
-It was longer than the King James Version of The Bible, the Complete Works of William Shakespeare, and Tolstoy's War and Peace put together.

 The report was made available under the Open Government Licence v3.0, although this excluded material supplied by third parties.